tomhendra/courses/15-fem-professional/5-functional-light-javascript-v3/README.md

 - If `map` does transformation, and `filter` does inclusion, `reduce` combines values.
 - `map` and `filter` both operate independently on individual values.
 They are _parallelizable_.
 - `reduce` however makes its decision based on the current running accumulator, as well as the next value.
-- We start with a collection of values, and an initial value that is appropriate to the collection.
+- We start with a collection of values, and an initial value.
 - We have to select an appropriate initial value for our reduction.
 - If we don't provide an initial value, there are some special cased implementations of `reduce` that will take the first value from the collection as the initial value, and start the reduction with the next value.
 - Sometimes selecting an initial value is easy like `0` for numbers or `''` for strings, but other times it is more awkward.